-There are four possible evaluation decisions for the doctoral defense.
+There are three possible evaluation decisions for the doctoral defense.
 All decisions—with the exception of “fail”—must be unanimous.

 “Pass” requires that both the defense and the document (dissertation or treatise) are acceptable.
-In some cases, the committee may require minor revisions, which will be checked by the entire committee or by the supervising professor only.
+In some cases, the committee may require revisions, which will be checked by the entire committee or by the supervising professor only.
 This should be agreed upon at the time of the defense and communicated with the student.
-While the supervisor should wait to sign the gold sheet until any revisions have been reviewed, committee members may choose to sign at the defense.
-The committee should agree on the length of time allowed for submission of the revised dissertation; this must be communicated clearly to the student.
-The completed Report of Dissertation Defense (gold sheet) should be returned to the Graduate School as soon as the final revisions to the dissertation have been approved and the GSC designee has signed.
+While the supervisor should wait to sign the Report of Dissertation Committee until all revisions have been reviewed, the other committee members may choose to sign at the defense.
+The committee should agree upon the length of time allowed for submission of the revised dissertation; this must be communicated clearly to the student.
+The completed Report of Dissertation Committee should be returned to the Graduate School only after the final revisions to the dissertation have been approved and the GSC designee has signed.

 “Fail” indicates that at least one member of the committee has decided that the dissertation is unsatisfactory and may not be rewritten.
 The fully signed Report of Dissertation Committee should be returned to the Graduate School by the supervisor, with each member of the committee indicating their decision.
 Committee members should also submit their individual Report on Doctoral Dissertation forms indicating their dissatisfaction.
-This decision amounts to the termination of a doctoral student’s program.
+This decision normally results in the termination of a doctoral student’s program.

 Document a dissertation defense as follows:

-- The supervisor should bring the Report of Dissertation Defense, also known as the “gold sheet,” to the defense.
-The scheduling information on the gold sheet must be correct; if the time or location changes, the Graduate School must be informed.
+- The supervisor should bring the Report of Dissertation Committee to the defense.
+The scheduling information on the Report must be correct; if the time or location changes, the Graduate School must be informed;

-- Once all attending members have signed the gold sheet, the Graduate Studies Committee chairperson should provide the final signature indicating that all coursework and other departmental requirements have been completed.
+- Once all members have signed the report the Graduate Studies Committee chairperson or designee should provide the final signature indicating that all coursework and other departmental requirements have been completed.
 All signatures should be on a single page;